AliMcG/AliMcG/README.md

 # Hi, I’m Ali
-- 👀 I’m interested in learning how to code and what can be done with this skill.
+- 💞️ I love building ideas and designs in clean code.
+- 🌳 I am proficient in TailwindCSS, Next.js with Typescript
-- 🌱 I’m currently learning Javascript, Typescript, React.js, Node.js/Express.js, Python, HTML and CSS
+- 🌱 I’m continuously developing my skills in Javascript, Typescript, React.js, Node.js, HTML and CSS
+- 👀 I’m always looking for new projects to keep my deveolper skills sharp.
+  - with React.js and CSS,
+  - expand my knowledge of API design with Node.js/Express.js
+  - explore other frameworks
-- 💞️ I’m looking to develop my skills on the front-end with React.js and CSS, expand my knowledge of API CRUD routes with Node.js/Express.js and Django on the back end, and continuing to work with SQL and non-SQL databases.
+  - continuing to work with SQL and non-SQL databases, like MongoDB
 <br />

 <p align="center"><a href="https://www.linkedin.com/in/alistair-mcgill-30a404106/"> <img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" alt="AliMcG" /></a></p>